Cannibal (EP): Promotional singles

 "Sleazy" was released as the first promotional single on October 29, 2010 as part of an iTunes exclusive countdown to the release of Cannibal.
 In Canada, the song entered the Canadian Hot 100 chart on the issue date entitled November 20, 2010 at forty-six.
 In the same week, "Sleazy" entered the Billboard Hot 100 chart at fifty-one.
-On the week of December 31, 2011, "Sleazy" re-entered the Billboard Hot 100 following the release of its official remix.
+On the week of December 31, 2011, "Sleazy" re-entered the Billboard Hot 100 following the release of its official remix featuring Lil Wayne, Wiz Khalifa, T.I. & André 3000.

 The title track, "Cannibal", was released as the second and last promotional single on November 9, 2010.
 In Canada, "Cannibal" entered the Canadian Hot 100 chart on the issue date entitled November 27, 2010 at sixty-two.
 In the same week, "Cannibal" entered the Billboard Hot 100 chart at seventy-seven.
 On the back of going viral on social network, TikTok, "Cannibal" re-entered the Canadian Hot 100 and climbed to a peak of 31 on the March 28, 2020 edition of the chart.
 The new found viral success also prompted Kesha to release a new lyric video for the song and her own dance collaboration with TikTok personality Charli D'Amelio.